meljturner/blog/src/blog/2023-11-15-graham-turns-50.md

 tags:
   - post
   - featured
-image: /assets/blog/graham-turner.jpeg
+image: graham-turner.jpeg
-imageAlt: GT 5.0
+caption: GT 5.0
 ---
 ## Graham Turner turns 50
 A retrospective on GT's life to commemorate his 50th bithday.
 A collection of stories and comments from his wide group of friends from different chapters of his life.